Wadi Musa: History

+During the Nabatean period, the valley now occupied by modern Wadi Musa contained a substantial settlement known as Gaia.

 During the Crusader period, the area was part of the Lordship of Transjordan and was defended by the castle, li Vaux Moysi.

 During the Arab Revolt, Turkish forces under the command of Mehmed Djemal Pasha attacked Wadi Musa on 21 Oct.
 1917.
 The Ottoman forces were defeated by forces under the command of Mawlud Mukhlis, Faisal's aide-de-camp.

 The Jordanian census of 1961 found 654 inhabitants in Wadi Musa.

 Climate

 In Wadi Musa, there is a semi-arid climate.
 Most rain falls in the winter.
 The Köppen-Geiger climate classification is BSk.
 The average annual temperature in Wadi Musa is 15.5 °C. About 193 mm of precipitation falls annually.